-A one-week studio exploring strategies for radical greening our cities with Peter Veenstra of Lola Landscape Architects, taking place from 18 - 22 October 2021 in Rotterdam.
+A one-week studio exploring strategies for radical greening our cities with Peter Veenstra of Lola Landscape Architects, that took place from 18 - 22 October 2021 in Rotterdam.

 After studying landschape architecture at Wageningen University, Peter Veenstra co-founded LOLA Landscape Architects in 2006 together with Cees van der Veeken and Eric-Jan Pleijster, with whom he researches and designs spatial transitions of existing cultural landscapes.
 With thoughtful ideas and targeted interventions, they aim to optimize those landscapes in beautiful, healthy and sustainable places.
 They have an optimistic and conceptual approach and a fascination for new spatial phenomena and have the ambition to design sublime places that are beautiful, surprising and thriving.

 At LOLA Peter leads many design competitions and research projects.
 He constantly questions the relationship between nature, man and technique.
 Sensory experiences of light and sound and the sense of orientation are being used to create an experience.
 Freedom in movement and use is always the starting point, in both metropolitan environments as open nature.
 Examples are the design for Marstallplatz in Hannover, Naturalispark in Leiden and Star Maze park in Tytsjerk and the installation Composed Nature in Dordrecht and Neerpelt.
 Peter Veenstra frequently lectures in universities all around the world, and has been part of numerous in jury's and curatorial teams.
 In 2013 he received the Rotterdam Maaskant Prize for Young Architects.
 On the occasion he co-wrote the monograph on LOLA titled ‘Lost Landscapes’ together with his partners Cees van der Veeken and Eric-Jan Pleijster.